ogroef/flickrset4joomla/README.md

 Flickrset4joomla:
 =================

 The flickrset4joomla is a project that holds joomla plugins/component that enable the integration of a flickrset widget into joomla articles.
-This generated widget is a shokwave-flash object during Joomla article loading.
-In de flickrset plugin you can define how to schow this on mobile device.
-Either you show it as a button or as a link.
+This generated widget is a shokwave-flash object or embeded flickr slide show during Joomla article loading.
+In de flickrset plugin you can define how to show this on mobile device.
+Either you show it as a button/link or flickr slide show.

 Only public photos will be visible in the embedded flickrset widget/button/link.